-The Quirky Tree Sculptures at Lesnes Abbey Woods in South London
+Quirky Tree Sculptures at Lesnes Abbey Woods in South London

 Tree Sculpture in Lesnes Abbey Woods, South London

-Since the beginning of March when travel became restricted, I’ve been making a concerted effort to explore more things on my doorstep and now I realise that I’ve been overlooking places that were under my nose the whole time.
-One of the lesser known places which I think is worth sharing is Lesnes Abbey Woods in the suburbs of South East London.
+Recently, I’ve been making a concerted effort to explore more things on my doorstep in London.
+In my pursuit, I realise that I’ve been overlooking places that have been under my nose the whole time.

 The Ruins of Lesnes Abbey